byverdu/byverdu.github.io/_posts/2014-11-1-how-to-do-a-tooltip-only-using-css.md

 ### Live demo

-> All my measures are hard coded so probably you will need to fix them.
+> All my pixel measures are hard coded so probably you will need to fix them if you are planning to use it.

 <nav id="pop_up_demo">
  <ul class="nav_bar">